cedar-policy/rfcs/text/0034-precomputed-entity-attributes.md

 Notably, as of this writing, `Entities::evaluate()` is not released yet, so we can make changes in this area without breaking our users.

-3. Today, `Entity::new()` requires callers to pass in attribute values as `RestrictedExpression`.
-For some callers, evaluating these `RestrictedExpression`s is an unnecessary source of runtime evaluation errors (and performance overhead).

 ## Detailed design

-This RFC has three components:
+This RFC has ~three~ two components: (a third component was severed and moved to Alternative A after discussion)

 ### Component 1: Store attributes as precomputed `Value`s

-First, we redefine `Entities` and `Entity` to hold attributes as `Value`s instead of as restricted expressions.
+We redefine `Entities` and `Entity` to hold attributes as `Value`s instead of as restricted expressions.
 This addresses the first point in [Motivation](#motivation).

 This change is breaking for the public API in two (small) ways: